echawk/compiler-course/README.md

 Contains the Labs for the course.
 Each lab is designed to be accomplished in roughly a week, if taken for 1 credit.
-However, if the class is taken for more than 1 credit, the instructure should add extra coursework.
+However, if the class is taken for more than 1 credit, the instructor should add extra coursework.

 The labs are meant to build the student's confidence in understanding how one would engineer a compiler from first principles, and should able to be completed